-Zone Attributes are all settings associated with the zone and the geometry and settings.
+Zone Attributes are all settings associated with the zone other than the name and the geometry settings.
 It is possible to copy and paste these attributes between zones.

-In order to paste zone attributes after they have been copied, select [92] the zone(s) that the attributes will be copied to and select Zone/Paste Zone Attributes (CTRL-SHIFT-V) from the menu or select the same option after right-clicking on the zone(s) in the 2D View [80] or TreeView [143].
+In order to paste zone attributes after they have been copied, select solet the zone(s) that the attributes will be copied to and select Zone/Paste Zone Attributes (CTRL-SHIFT-V) from the menu or select the same option after right-clicking on the zone(s) in the 2D View of TreeView 144.

-A copy of the zone(s) will now be pasted and will appear in the 2D View and TreeView [143].
+A copy of the zone(s) will now be pasted and will appear in the $2D \times 81$ and TreeView 144.

-It is also possible to copy and paste zone attributes using the Zone Configuration 162 screen.
+It is also possible to copy and paste zone attributes using the Zone Configuration screen.